 Ahh, an endless debate.
 Which is better?
 Both parts have their perks.

 But as for where you ought rest your head at night?
 Well.
-The Old Town would’ve been too packed for my tastes.
+I need to be honest.
+The Old Town would’ve been too packed with tourists for my tastes.
 I like sleeping in less commercial zones, I suppose.